RefresherTowel/docs/pulse/index.md

 var _processed = PulseFlushQueue(128); // process up to 128 events per step
 ```

-and use `PulsePost` elsewhere for “next-frame” style work.
+and use `PulsePost` elsewhere for "next-frame" style work.

 ---